Most of us make New Year’s Resolutions, but how many of us keep them? Let’s…

 - How much experience do you have booking travel and excursions to this area?

-You may think an agent who is essentially paid by say, a cruise line, is not working in your interest.
+You may think an agent who is commissioned by a third party is not working in your interest.
 On the contrary, it’s that agent’s hard-won relationships with the travel industry that you are benefitting from.
-Those relationships could mean upgrades in a room, a free spa visit, breakfast included or any number of amenities that will be passed down to you… at no extra cost.
+Agents receive special access to deals that you can’t find online.
+In addition to exclusive pricing, this could mean upgrades in a room, a free spa visit, breakfast included or any number of amenities that will be passed down to you, at no extra cost.

 My advice?
-Definitely consider bringing a travel agent into your life.
+Consider bringing a travel agent into your life.

-This post was sponsored by ASTA, but all opinions are my own.
+This post was sponsored by AAA Travel, but all opinions are my own.

 Do you work with a travel agent?
 Do you like it?
 Any tips for finding a good one?
 Share in the comments!